digital-containment/malo/src/pages/terms.md

 ## 17. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and the SCP Foundation regarding the App.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and us regarding the App.

-## 18. Special Provisions for Anomalous Technology

-### 18.1 Research Participation

-By using the App, you may be participating in ongoing research into anomalous technology effects.

-### 18.2 Data Sharing for Safety

-Anonymized usage data may be shared with:

-- Medical researchers studying anomalous effects
-- Government agencies for public safety
-- Other SCP Foundation facilities for containment purposes

-### 18.3 Emergency Protocols

-In case of severe anomalous effects:

-- Contact emergency services immediately
-- Report to SCP Foundation emergency line
-- Follow any containment procedures provided
-- Cooperate with Foundation medical personnel

 ---

-## Contact Information

-**SCP Foundation Legal Department**
-Email: legal@scp-foundation.org
-Emergency: +1-███-███-████

-**For questions about these Terms:**
-Email: terms@scp-foundation.org

----

 _By using SCP-1471 MalO ver1.0.0, you acknowledge that you have read, understood, and agreed to these Terms of Service._

-**SCP Foundation - Secure, Contain, Protect**